jmyth742/CooperativeAgents_SmartCity/README.md

 # CooperativeAgents_SmartCity
-cooperative agents in a smart city to optimise the utilisation of charging stations for EV
+Cooperative Agents in a Smart City Grid.

+A project of Veranika Paulava, Aristeidis Noulis , Jonathan Smyth and Cesar Gonzalez in the of master course Multi-Agents System at TUB.